sunshinescience/travel_app/README.md

 -  Weatherbit, see this [site](https://www.weatherbit.io/account/create)

-### To do later:
+### Plans for later
-Use the API foursquare to look for places of interest in the city:
+Using the API foursquare add a feature to look for places of interest in the city:
 The API can be found [here](https://developer.foursquare.com/).

 Use the historical weather data to provide a forecast that is further than the 16 days ahead.